 Customized solutions require the development of dedicated microelectronic systems or at least dedicated application-specific integrated circuits (ASICs).
 The wireless EEG system proposed by Yazicioglu et al. [60] pushes further the concept of wireless EEG, by using the heat of human body for powering the whole wireless instrument itself.
-Their wireless EEG system uses a thermoelectric generator to convert the temperature differences between the environment (the coldest side, at temperature T_c [K]) and the forehead of the subject (the hottest side, at temperature T_h [K]) [60].
-The output voltage depends on the Seebeck effect [61] temperature difference $\Delta T = T_h - T_c$ (K).
+Their wireless EEG system is fully autonomous in terms of power supply and uses a thermoelectric generator to convert the temperatures differences between the environment (the coldest side, at the temperature T_c [K]) and the forehead of the subject (the hottest side, at the temperature T_h [K]) that uses the wireless EEG system [60].
+The output voltage depends on the temperature difference $\Delta T = T_h - T_c$ [K], explained by the Seebeck effect [61].
 This wireless EEG system can acquire signals from eight EEG channels, whose inputs are differential (instrumentation) for noise and interference reduction.
-Each channel uses a new concept developed by them and known as AC-coupled chopper-stabilized instrumentation amplification (ACCIA) for achieving high common-mode rejection ratio (CMRR) and at the same time eliminating the flicker noise of the transistors as well as for filtering the differential DC voltage generated between two EEG electrodes [60].
-A dedicated ASIC was developed for achieving a complete readout front end for the eight EEG channels, and thanks to it, the complete wireless EEG module mounted with the RF front end and with a backup lithium battery occupies a volume of 1 cm3.
+Each channel uses a new concept developed by Yazicioglu et al. [60] that is known as alternating current-coupled chopper-stabilized instrumentation amplification (ACCIA) for achieving a high common-mode rejection ratio (CMRR) and at the same time eliminating the flicker noise of the transistors as well as for filtering the differential DC voltage generated between two EEG electrodes [60].
+A dedicated ASIC was developed for achieving a complete readout front-end for the eight EEG channels and, thanks to it, the complete wireless EEG module mounted with the RF front-end and with a backup lithium battery occupies a volume of 1 cm3.